 Invite your friends over to your house for an “inning.”
 Dogs can get excited when new people are introduced to your home and will want to play.
 Your dog will get extra socialization and get lots of praise and playtime with others.

 Your dog has a natural inclination to chew, and chewing can tire a dog while being beneficial to their dental health.
-Give your dog an all-natural bully stick, a long lasting Himalayan Dog Chew or an even durable Elk Antler.
+Give your dog an all-natural bully stick, a long lasting Himalayan Gold Dog Chew or a durable Elk Antler.